reykato/reykato/README.md

-- 👋 Hi, I’m Tyler!
+Hi, I'm Tyler Lindsay!
-- 👀 I love snowboarding, racing, cars, video games, and anthropomorphism!
+I love snowboarding, racing, cars, video games, and anthropomorphism!
-- 🌱 I’m currently studying Computer Science at Penn State University
+I’m currently a Senior studying Computer Science at Penn State University

-- 💞️ I’m looking to collaborate on CS projects :)
-- 📫 How to reach me:
-Instagram @tylerlindsay46
-Discord tyty4646#3166
+You can reach me on Discord @tylerlindsay

 <!---
 tyty4646/tyty4646 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.